How to use Motion Control

 Generate the animation

 Once both inputs are in place, click Generate.
-ImagineArt processes the motion transfer and produces an animated video of your character performing the movements from the reference clip.Generation time varies based on the length of the reference video and the current processing queue.
+ImagineArt processes the motion transfer and produces an animated video of your character performing the movements from the reference clip..avif?fit=max&auto=format&n=2i1lxqk1SMoBGaWs&q=85&s=5cbea3857f263af78374ab13b56e1937)

 What affects output quality